Social impact is the effect of an activity on the social fabric of the community and

 well-being of individuals and families.
 It is important for social businesses like Our Parklife to measure and report these outcomes for all stakeholders on and around Queen Elizabeth Olympic Park.
 In trying to measure our impact we are looking beyond the usual financial measures to try and assess the additional social, environmental value created as a result of our activities.

-Of the people working on the park, 50 were previously unemployed.
-Also, over 60% are from a black, Asian and minority ethnic backgrounds, 35% are women and just under 10% have a disability.
-The value to the local economy is estimated at £1.3m.
+Of the people working on the park in 2017, 11 were previously unemployed.
+Also, over 61% are from a Black, Asian and minority ethnic backgrounds, 31% are women and just under 10% have a disability.

 Wellbeing from volunteering